If you’ve recently become self-employed or your hours have reduced, you might be nervous about remortgaging.

 The company lending you the money cares about the length of time you’ve worked with a company and what your total income is on a regular basis.

-Are Self-Employed Remortgage Deals More Expensive?
+Are Remortgage Self Employed Deals More Expensive?

 Compare remortgage rates and deals with our mortgage comparison tool and discover how this type of mortgage works, the process and if it’s suitable for you.